Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 Don’t board that plane to Seoul until you’ve sorted out accommodation, transport from the airport, and your data on the ground.

-A T-money card, WOWPASS or a combo SIM / transit card makes public transit around Seoul super easy, so make sure to get that sorted out before you start traveling around Korea.
+A Climate Card, T-money card, WOWPASS or a combo SIM / transit card makes public transit around Seoul super easy, so make sure to get that sorted out before you start traveling around Korea.

 SIDE NOTE: There used to be a Seoul City Tour bus with a Gangnam route that passed by Bongeunsa, but it seems to be defunct.
 The last updated info I could find about it was from 8 years ago!